Littelfuse (LFUS)

 13. Is Now The Time To Buy Littelfuse?

-Littelfuse isn’t a terrible business, but it doesn’t pass our quality test.
+We see the value of companies helping their customers, but in the case of Littelfuse, we’re out.
 Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
 And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining operating margin shows the business has become less efficient.